yanis-bennadji/runtrack-docker/Jour 01/readme.md

 ![alt text](images/docker-rmi.png)

-We can see that `nginx` was present before using this command.
+We can see that `nginx` was present before using this.